THE WAY IT COULD BE:

 "In the ponds," said Pete, "…nibbling the toes of all the ducks and geese out there.
 You can see the edge of the big pond down there, but there are many more smaller ones in among the trees.
 Parallel to Elm St, about where the back fences were there is a shallow natural water drainage line.
 It used to rot the wooden fence posts out.
 Now it’s been turned into a chain of ponds along a creek.
 Most of them have fish in them.
 Some have islands for particular types of bamboo.
 Some bamboos will run everywhere and become a pest, so we confine them on little islands.
 But others, the clumpers, don't need that.
 See that big one arching from the left just down there.
 He's a clumper.
 We get building materials from that one, and things like our tomato stakes from the smaller ones.

 "That's where our dinner comes from," said Jan, waving at the view.
 "Just about everything we eat comes from that scene in front of you.
 We have to import a few things, but I'd say 95% of what we eat comes from land you can see from our roof top.
 Mostly vegetables and fruit, but there is also poultry, fish and rabbits for the meat eaters.
-Can’t see the dairy from here but it ‘s about a kilometre away."
+Can’t see our mini dairy from here but it ‘s about a kilometre away."

 "And there’s a lot of manufacturing industry out there too.
 You’ll see when we go for a walk.
 Many little firms and industries throbbing away.
 Many people work from home here, or in small firms that are around the corner from where they live."